jjmccarty/SMU_Project_3/README-3.md

 - ```interface.py```- python file that is used for our UI and prediction of new data.

 ## Data Sources
-Data sources for this analysis come from existing publicly available sources on Kaggel https://openlibrary.org/.
+Data sources for this analysis come from existing publicly available sources on https://openlibrary.org/.
 Additionaly for our LLM model we are using Gemini.

-## Data Processing
-In this project, we extended our previous work, which was focused on women, by applying a similar approach to a new dataset.
-To maintain consistency with our prior analysis, we filtered the dataset to exclude male data, ensuring that our analysis remained centered exclusively on female-related information.

-During preprocessing, we also evaluated the impact of removing certain features, specifically those related to stroke and heart attack.
-However, after testing, we found that excluding these features did not significantly improve the model's performance.
-As a result, we decided to retain these features in the dataset for further analysis, ensuring that our model maintained robustness and accuracy.

-## Data Outcomes
+## Data Processing & Data Outcomes
-All data outcomes are processed in the (```data_outcome.py```)

-In our project, we explored various machine learning models to identify the best fit for our data.
-After rigorous evaluation, Random Forest and Gradient Boosting emerged as the top-performing models.
-Both models highlighted three key lifestyle factors that significantly impact outcomes: Body Mass Index (BMI), heavy alcohol consumption, and age.
-These factors consistently influenced predictions, indicating their importance in understanding the patterns within our dataset.
+In this project, our goal was to assist Christmas shoppers in finding gift ideas for people on their holiday lists.
+Initially, we planned to identify retail stores that could generate random gift suggestions.
+However, due to limitations in API access, we had to pivot our approach.
+This led us to explore the Open Library API, which allowed us to make personalized book recommendations based on user preferences.

 ## Outcomes/Conclusions
-One conclusion that we found is that the models ran better with Female only data compared to Male only data.
-The accuracy rate for male data was around 73% and 76% for female only data.

-Our analysis found that while all lifestyle factors affect diabetes risk, some—such as healthy eating, smoking, cholesterol, and physical activity—had a smaller direct impact than anticipated.
-However, these factors may still indirectly influence primary factors like BMI, illustrating the complex interplay of lifestyle choices on health outcomes.
-This underscores the need for a holistic approach to lifestyle improvements for effective diabetes prevention.
+One of our key conclusions is that sufficient access to data is essential for a large language model (LLM) to perform effectively.
+In our case, limited access to retail APIs hindered the model's functionality.
+Additionally, we discovered that the search criteria significantly influence the results the model retrieves.
+Properly defining these criteria is crucial for achieving accurate and relevant outputs.